vishakhadhonde9/Kubernetes/Session-11] Volume.md

  -  Once a PVC is created, Kubernetes will automatically bind the PVC to a PersistentVolume (PV) that matches the requested size and access mode.

       apiVersion: v1
       kind: PersistentVolumeClaim
       metadata:
-          name: my-pvc  # Name of the PVC
+        name: nfs-pvc
       spec:
         accessModes:
-            - ReadWriteOnce  # Only one Pod can write to it
+          - ReadWriteMany  # This must match the PV's access mode
         resources:
           requests:
-              storage: 10Gi  # Requesting 10Gi of storage
+            storage: 5Gi  # This must match the PV's capacity
+        storageClassName: nfs-sc  # This should match the PV's storageClassName

 #### Pod using PVC -